MAIA Impact School, Guatemala

 New Mona Partner in 2022

 MAIA unlocks and maximizes the potential of young Maya women to lead transformational change and create a more equitable society.
 Launched in 2017 and located near the city of Sololá, the MAIA Impact School is Central America’s first female, Indigenous-led secondary school specifically designed to connect the talents of rural Indigenous young women with the opportunities of the 21st century.
-The school serves about 300 girls from 40 remote villages.
+The school serves 375 girls from 40 remote villages.

 Guatemala has the worst gender-equity gap in the Western hemisphere.
 Representing roughly 25% of the population, Maya women experience levels of exclusion that make them among the most marginalized on Earth.
 In Guatemala, 65.9% of indigenous women and girls live in poverty, fewer than 20% of Maya girls complete high school, and 57% are mothers by the early age of 20.
 The COVID-19 pandemic has created a global education crisis with millions of students who haven’t been able to learn during this time, and girls are the least likely to return to the classroom when it eventually ends.
 The World Bank recently projected that in 2021 Guatemala’s already-low figure for average years of schooling will drop from 6.3 to 4.8 years.